Delivery Route Planners Can Work Wonders for Your Fleet

 - Availability of resources

-When these factors are blended with other parameters like the scale of the company, quantity of stores and warehouses, number of vehicles in the fleet, amount of pick-up, and drop-off locations, as you can see, the process gets complex rapidly.
+When these factors are blended with other parameters like the scale of the company, quantity of stores and warehouses, number of vehicles in the fleet, and number of pick-up and drop-off locations, the process rapidly gets more complex.

 Can a delivery route planner app keep up with all these parameters?

 A route planner pulls information from various sources to create the routes.
-However, there are things that they can't control, and some output data they can't provide:
+However, there are things that a stand-alone route planner can't control or provide.
+This is where end-to-end last mile logistics software becomes important.
+Some questions that stand-alone route planners can't answer include:

 1. How did the driver do?

-Depending on the software planning the routes, you could glean this and more information about the driver's behavior.
+With software that includes driver visibility and telematics in addition to route planning, you could glean this and more information about the driver's behavior.
 This data is actually critical in performance evaluation and company safety.

 Can I do a cost analysis to see my cost per delivery, store, or location?
 Is there a way to see the fleet's performance?
 Performance metrics are important for decision-makers in companies.
-Again, depending on the software you use, this may or may not be possible.
+Again, look for comprehensive logistics software to be able to address these questions.

 3. Is my customer satisfied with the delivery?

 Customer satisfaction is very important.
-If your customers are happy, then it means they will return with business again and again.
-On the contrary, if they are not satisfied with your services, then they will most likely give business to competitors the next time they're ready to buy.
+If your customers are happy, then it means they will return to your business again and again.
+On the contrary, if they are not satisfied with your services, then they will most likely give their business to your competitors the next time they're ready to buy.
 Therefore, it's necessary to get delivery metrics back from every stop; in this way, you're able to measure their satisfaction level and improve service once patterns are identified.

 How do I plan a delivery route?

-There are many good delivery route software solutions on the market, some that also include powerful mobile apps drivers can use to input events in real-time directly from the field, but if you would like to do it yourself, then:
+There are many good delivery route software solutions on the market, some that also include powerful mobile apps drivers can use to input events in real time directly from the field.
+Manual route planning without one of these tools would require you to:

 - Create a map of all the stops on the route